-Scientific Committee on Animal Health and Animal Welfare (2002) The oral vaccination of foxes against rabies: Report of the Scientific Committee on Animal Health and Animal Welfare, European Commission: Health & Consumer Protection Directorate-General [accessed on 15 August 2018]
+Scientific Committee on Animal Health and Animal Welfare (2015) “Update on oral vaccination of foxes andraccoon dogs against rabies”, EFSA Journal, 13 (7) [accessed on 15 August 2020].

 Wobeser, G. A. (2005) Essentials of disease in wild animals, New York: John Wiley and Sons.